Who are we?

-Outside of business, Roy enjoys travelling with his family, is a regular hunter and diver and holds a private pilots license.
+Outside of business, Roy enjoys working on the Mamaku Point Conservation Reserve with his family, is a regular hunter and diver and holds a private pilots license.

 Brian has a depth of legal and financial experience along with proven entrepreneurial flair as co-founder of a number of successful New Zealand companies in the hospitality and technology sectors.

 Originally from Ireland, Brian qualified as a lawyer in Ireland and New York, working with leading Irish law firm McCann FitzGerald, as well as PricewaterhouseCoopers in Dublin and London.

 During his early career he specialised in commercial law, taxation and international structuring, advising leading financial institutions during the nascent days of the International Financial Services Centre in Dublin.

 Prior to focussing on his entrepreneurial interests, Brian spent seven years in senior roles with Deutsche Bank in Singapore and Auckland, including as Asia Pacific Head of Fiduciary Services.

 Brian and his family have been based in Auckland since 2001.
 As a proud Irish Kiwi he has served for a number of years on the Board of Trustees of the Ireland Fund of New Zealand, assisting with the strengthening of cultural and educational links between Ireland and New Zealand.
 He is also a lifelong Liverpool FC fan, who enjoys rugby, golf, diving and good banter.

 Jonathan has nearly 20 years experience in banking and investment management.